 Secondly, the CEO highlights the wealth of talent that can be found in the English-speaking country that boasts a diverse, cosmopolitan population, with expats making up about 25 percent of the workforce: "Being a small island without many natural resources, one of our most important resources is our people.
-Our education system is creating a collaborative relationships between the government, public bodies and industry.
-For instance, administrative tasks that can be onerous in many countries-such as obtaining visas, work permits and planning consents, or ensuring compliance with the requirements of regulatory bodies-are much simpler in the Mediterranean nation, where Malta Enterprise operates as the single point of contact for companies to expedite procedures.
+Our education system is creating a significant amount of talent for all our industries and, thanks to the quality of life here, we attract a lot of international employees, particularly from outside Europe, which adds to our competitiveness.
+A third way in which Malta stands out is that it is a highly attractive destination for digital nomads and startups."